llvm/llvm-project/llvm/docs/Telemetry.rst

 .. code-block:: c++

-    // This destiantion just prints the given entry to a stdout.
+    // This destination just prints the given entry to a stdout.
     // In "real life", this would be where you forward the data to your
     // custom data storage.
     class MyStdoutDestination : public llvm::telemetry::Destiantion {